 The mechanism of resistance to DMIs has been elucidated to be based on the overexpression of the cyp51 gene and additionally on mutations in the cyp51 gene of P. fijiensis, which can lead to incomplete cross-resistance.
-Further studies are required to confirm this hypothesis.

 2.1.2 Amines